Arad, Israel: Economy

 Other than tourist venues, Arad's commerce is mostly concentrated in the central commerce area, as envisioned in the original plan.
 There is one shopping mall in the city, the Arad Mall, in the northern block of the commerce sector.
 In addition to the main area, there are small shop clusters in most neighborhoods in the city, notably a building called The Star (HaKokhav) in the Tlalim quarter.
 A lone supermarket outside the center, Mega in the city, is located in the industrial zone, near the entrance to the city, and a major shopping complex is planned near it by a real estate company called Zim Centers.
 The Arad Market, open on Mondays, is located in the light industry zone.

 Among the companies with manufacturing plants in Arad are Arad Textile Industries, one of Israel's largest producers of towels, Flextronics Israel, El-Ran Timber Industries, Jordael who manufacture cosmetic products, and a Unilever Shefa Israel cereal plant.

 A.M.S.
 Electronics is manufacturing printed circuit boards and electronic products.
-One of Israels main defence companys, Elbit Systems is manufacturing Communications Systems at a production site in Arad.
-In 2017 Elbit became a new order for SDR Radios from the than Israeli Ministry of Defense (IMoD) and expected to enlarge the facility.
+One of Israel's main defense companies, Elbit Systems, manufactures communications systems at a production site in Arad.
+In 2017, Elbit became a new order for SDR Radios from the than Israeli Ministry of Defense (IMoD) and expected to enlarge the facility.

 Since 1971, Arad has been producing phosphoric acid, made from brine collected from the Dead Sea, and phosphates from the nearby Tzefa.
-Rotem Amfert Negev Ltd, a subsidiary of Israel Chemicals Ltd (ICL), has been planning a new phosphate plant in the Sdeh Brir area for several years.
+Rotem Amfert Negev Ltd, a subsidiary of Israel Chemical Limited, has been planning a new phosphate plant in the Sdeh Brir area.
 In 2008, the Ministry of the Environment decided not to contest the company's bid, despite studies showing it may increase air pollution-related deaths in the area.